adamant/adamant.language.reference/error-handling.md

 ## Prevent Errors

-The first and best strategy for error handling is to make prevent them or make them compile errors.
+The first and best strategy for error handling is to prevent them or make them compile errors.
 Any time you write code that could error at runtime by any mechanism, ask yourself whether it could be redesigned to prevent that error at compile time.

 The Adamant language and standard library are built around this error handling approach because by greatly reducing the number of errors that can occur at runtime the correctness, performance and readability of the program is improved.